 One of the primary goals of the Graduate School is to improve graduate education at NC State.
 Program evaluation offers a way of achieving that goal by providing guidance to improve individual programs.
-The Graduate School supports two main types of program evaluation outcomes assessment.
+Here, we describe the two main types of program evaluation, outcomes assessment and external reviews.

 Outcomes Assessment of Graduate Programs

-If you are new to outcomes assessment or would like a review of it, see this Introduction to Outcomes Assessment of Graduate Programs at NC State.
+If you are new to outcomes assessment, see An Introduction to Outcomes Assessment of Graduate Programs.

 Information for Reviewers

 The external review is very important to graduate education and research at NC State.

 - A diagram of the external review process provides a schematic overview of it.

 - In the external review, a team of reviewers consisting of one or more external reviewers, an internal reviewer, and a representative of the Graduate School produces a written report.